Familial inference: tests for hypotheses on a family of centres: Huber family

 Equation~\eqref{eq:gradient} provides an analytical expression for the gradient $\partial\mu(\lambda)/\partial\lambda$.
 An expression for the required step size $\gamma$ is still needed.
 To this end, we present Proposition~\ref{prop:step}. \begin{proposition} Let $(\lambda,\mu)$ be any point along the solution path such that $|x_i-\mu|<\lambda$ for at least one $i=1,\ldots,n$.
 Then the largest positive step size before the solution path reaches a knot point $(\lambda^+,\mu^+)$ to the left of $(\lambda,\mu)$ is

 where $s_i=\sign(x_i-\tilde{\mu})$ and $\tilde{\mu}$ is the weighted median. \end{proposition} The requirement $|x_i-\mu|<\lambda$ for at least one $i=1,\ldots,n$ guarantees the existence of at least one more unexplored knot along the solution path.
 Beyond the first and last knots, the solution path is flat.
+The proposition is proven in Appendix~\ref{app:huber}.

 Putting together the above ingredients and letting $\lambda=\lambda^{(m)}$, $\lambda^+=\lambda^{(m+1)}$, $\mu=\mu^{(m)}$, and $\mu^+=\mu^{(m+1)}$ we arrive at Algorithm~\ref{alg:pathwise}.

 Starting at the rightmost knot point $(\lambda^{(1)},\mu^{(1)})$, which corresponds to the weighted mean, the algorithm forges a path step-by-step to the leftmost knot point, which corresponds to the weighted median.
 Figure~\ref{fig:pathwise} illustrates this process on $n=30$ iid draws from a standard normal distribution.